 Depending on the program, the rental housing unit must pass an inspection every two years for rental assistance payments to continue.

 All rental housing units are inspected every two years.

 A rental housing unit that fails inspection could result in rental assistance payments being delayed or suspended.

 Some rental housing units are chosen at random for Quality Control inspections to ensure that SDHC inspectors are compliant with Federal standards.

-Rental housing units that are inspected every two years are subject to random selection for Quality Assurance inspections in the off year.
+Rental housing units are subject to random selection for Quality Assurance inspections in the off year.
 These inspection are required by HUD under SDHC’s Moving to Work (MTW) agreement.